AkutaMe/2Mini-Games-/README.md

-# Min-RPG-Game
+# 2 Mini-Games
-Mini RPG game with 3 mini-bosses in C#
+Mini RPG game with 3 mini-bosses and little hangman game in C#

 have fun idk : )